 Laera, Puglia Gioia del Colle, with his land and its origins inscribed in the heart despite 10 years of life in Langa and love because of his adopted land Piedmontese, It was formed thanks to Antonino Cannavacciuolo.
 When Cannavacciuolo was called to draw up the menu of the restaurant La Rei, Semeraro he became the executive chef.
 Today, Pasquale lives in Monforte d'Alba with his wife and daughter and works in a large kitchen designed by him, with large windows overlooking the Langhe.

-In the kitchen, the staff is made up of six people (at 1 p.m. at la Rei restaurant at Boscareto resort) and it all revolves around a gastronomic proposal that Laera calls "country", essential and precise, The chef mixes North and South from appetizer to dessert.
+In the kitchen, the staff is made up of six people (at 1 p.m. at la Rei restaurant at Boscareto resort) and everything revolves around a gastronomic proposal that defines Laera “by campaign”, essential and precise, The chef mixes North and South from appetizer to dessert.
 In paper, there are new dishes, far from the impression 'langarola’ but also historical dishes that belong to the memory and history of the chef.

 The bread, breadsticks stretched to the Piedmontese and the inevitable Apulian focaccia with tomatoes, to-be-cooked in a wood oven under construction, They are prepared with flour mill Marine Cossano Belbo and flour from small local producers.
 The decor is simple, Wood, with a touch reminiscent of the atmosphere of North European bistro.
 White tablecloths and plates of handmade design and gives the chef from Terre Mamole.
 Undisputed star of the furniture is not the design but the views of the vineyards that can be enjoyed both from the terrace, both through the large windows.

 The paper and the tasting menu